inductiva/inductiva/tutorials/how_to/run-benchmarks.md

     .run(num_repeats=2)
 ```

+### Using a `for` Loop for Machine Types

-- Create a list of machine types, then use a ```for``` loop to initialize the machine groups and add the new runs to the benchmark.
+To simplify even further, we can define a list of machine types and use a `for` loop to programmatically add runs.
+This not only reduces the number of lines but also makes it easier to scale if more machine types are added later.

+Here’s the updated code with a loop:

 ```python
 from inductiva import benchmarks, simulators, resources